Matthews (MATW)

 Originally a death care company, Matthews International (NASDAQ:MATW) is a diversified company offering ceremonial services, brand solutions and industrial technologies.

 Matthews falls short of our quality standards.
-There’s a wealth of better opportunities.
+We’ve identified better opportunities elsewhere.

 StockStory Analyst Team